cosmos/interchain-security/docs/docs/adrs/adr-008-throttle-retries.md

 Now this property will be maintained by the consumer sending packets in the correct order, and blocking the sending of `VSCMaturedPackets` as needed.
 Then, the ordered IBC channel will ensure that `SlashPackets` and `VSCMaturedPackets` are received in the correct order on the provider.

-The provider's main responsibility regarding throttling will now be to determine if a received `SlashPacket` can be handled via slash meter etc., and appropriately ack to the sending consumer.
+The provider's main responsibility regarding throttling will now be to determine if a received `SlashPacket` can be handled via slash meter etc., and appropriately acknowledge to the sending consumer.

 #### Handling `VSCMaturedPackets` immediately